alexjoedt/grip/README.md

 ## Disclaimer

 This tool is early stage.
-It might have issues, and some features like updating or uninstalling are not there yet.
+It might have issues, and some features are not there yet.
 I made this tool because I wanted an easy way to install CLI tools like restic, exa and more on my Linux and macOS computers directly from the project's website.
 Please be patient with its limits.

 ## Contributions